 - This book has so much text to read.
 For theory type of concepts, it makes a little bit difficult to read lengthy explanations.
 However, if you have patience and reading interest with this style of books, this book will give you very good insights of project management concepts.

-- Rita’s chapter-end exercises have medium level of difficulty.
+- Rita Mulcahy’s book has chapter-end exercises, which has medium level of difficulty.

 - And this book contains very good tips and tricks explained at every important concept from PMP exam perspective.